AstroCodeLabs/astrocodelabs.github.io/caldwell-journal/privacypolicy.md

 - If required by law (e.g., valid legal process), we may disclose information we have (which is typically none beyond aggregated diagnostics if provided by Apple).

 ## Children’s Privacy
-Messier Journal is not directed to children under **13** (or the age required by your region).
+Caldwell Journal is not directed to children under **13** (or the age required by your region).
 We do not knowingly collect personal information from children.

 ## Your Rights
 Depending on your location (e.g., EU/EEA, UK, California), you may have rights to access, correct, delete, or restrict processing of your data.
 Because we do not collect personal data on our servers, requests typically involve information stored on your device.
 If you need help exercising a right, contact us at **[AstroCodeLabs Support](https://astrocodelabs.github.io/support/)**.